 The next common question is "How is euthanasia performed?"
 Essentially, an overdose of a concentrated anesthetic is given intravenously.
 Most animals drift to sleep and their heart and lungs fail very quickly with no reaction on the animal's part.
 The only painful part is the injection itself, just like any other needle.
 Sometimes we will place a catheter in the vein to make the injection easier or we may give the pet a sedative to minimize his fear over us handling him.
 Usually we perform the procedure in our comfort room so that you can be with your pet if you so choose, sitting on the couch or on the floor with him.
-We can also perform the procedure in our memorial garden outside, and yes, we will make housecalls to do it at home (this needs to be scheduled well in advance).
+We can depending on our schedule make housecalls to do it at home (this needs to be scheduled well in advance).
 Some people choose to be with the pet; others prefer to remember him alive and would rather we do it when they are no longer around.
 It is a personal choice.

 After the euthanasia has been performed, or if the pet dies at home, you have three choices regarding his body.
 First, you may take him home for burial.
 Second, we can perform a cremation, after which we dispose of the ashes.
 Third, we can perform an individual cremation, after which we return his ashes to you.
 Because we have our own crematorium, you can be assured that indeed the ashes you receive are those of your pet.
-We include a basic urn but we can provide you with premium urns if you desire; we can special order others and cemetery stones are available as well.
-Ask a team member for information or a catalog.
+We include a wooden urn but we can provide you with premium urns if you desire; we can special order others and cemetery stones are available as well.
+We also offer a clay paw print that we bake for you with your pet's name imprinted on it as well.
+Ask a team member for more information or a catalog.

 The grieving process is difficult for many people.
 This is compounded by the fact that often friends, and even family members, fail to recognize our deep emotional attachments to our pets.
 They are not just property; they truly are family members that happen to have four legs and a furry body.
-If you need help handling your grief, please feel free to contact our grief counselor, Terry; you may borrow some short books we have on handling the emotions of pet loss, especially for children; and you might want to contact one of the following Pet Loss Support organizations:
+If you need help handling your grief you may borrow some short books we have on handling the emotions of pet loss, especially for children; and you might want to contact one of the following Pet Loss Support organizations:

 Hospice & Palliative Care 574-255-1064 www.centerforhospice.org